peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 * [recalcNormals](#H3DU.MeshBuffer_recalcNormals)<br>Recalculates the normal vectors for triangles in this mesh.
 * [reverseNormals](#H3DU.MeshBuffer_reverseNormals)<br>Modifies this mesh buffer by reversing the sign of normals it defines.
+* [reverseWinding](#H3DU.MeshBuffer_reverseWinding)<br>Reverses the winding order of the triangles in this mesh buffer by swapping the second and third vertex indices of each one.
 * [setAttribute](#H3DU.MeshBuffer_setAttribute)<br>Adds information about a buffer attribute to this mesh buffer (or sets an existing attribute's information).